shinjiwlab/shinjiwlab.github.io/_posts/2024-01-19-Interspeech2024-Discrete-Speech-Unit-Challenge.md

     - We may add additional metrics for participants' reference.
 However, we will stick to the current ranking metrics for now to keep it fair for all the participants.
 - Can the participants use additional information for training the TTS acoustic model (such as use Mel spectrogram to train VAE or duration information to train fastspeech-like models)?
    - Yeah, additional information from the audio can be used for the TTS acoustic model as long as the output of TTS acoustic model is in discrete space.
+- Do you have an example on the rankings?
+    - Take ASR as an example, if system A ranks 1st place in R1, 2nd place in R2, 3rd place in R3; system B ranks 3rd place in R1, 1nd place in R2, 2nd place in R3, the overall ranking positions for system A and B are both `2`.
+However, considering the rank in R2, system B would have a better final ranking.

 <!---